Illegal eviction and harassment: what to expect from the police

 arrest the landlord if a criminal offence is committed

 Will the police always help?

-If the attending police officers understand the law and carry out their professional duties they could help you keep your home.
+The attending police officers could help you keep your home if they understand the law and carry out their professional duties

 Call 101 or your local police station before an illegal eviction happens to let them know you're at risk.

 Report any harassment or threats that your landlord has made.
 The police will probably give advice over the phone.

 Ask for a crime reference number or CAD number.
 You can quote it if you speak to them again.

 You can call 999 for emergency help if your landlord is at your property and is threatening you or forcing you to leave.

 If the police side with the landlord